JonathanWilbur/mueller-report/volume1.md

 to Team by Rick and me.
 They took it seriously!"
 1124 After the call between president Trump and Putin occurred, Dmitriev wrote to Nader that "the call went very well.
-My boss wants me to continue making some public statements that us \[sic\] Russia cooperation is good and important. " 1125 Gerson also wrote to Dmitriev to say that the call had gone well, and Dmitriev replied that the document they had drafted together "played an important role."
+My boss wants me to continue making some public statements that us \[sic\] Russia cooperation is good and important."
+1125 Gerson also wrote to Dmitriev to say that the call had gone well, and Dmitriev replied that the document they had drafted together "played an important role."
 1126

 Gerson and Dmitriev appeared to stop communicating with one another in approximately